 Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

-Step 4: Finally, begin preparing for a future interview with either Nellie Bridge or Joe Bonnici.
+Step 4: Finally, begin preparing for a future interview with either Whitney Little or Joe Bonnici.
 Here are some possible questions that could be asked during the interview:

 1. If you could study one of your passions in more depth, what would it be and how would you push yourself to learn more?